Results 1 - 10 from 21 for bog cotton in 0.505 sec.

 Background to the New Forest LIFE II project

-The habitats support an exceptional variety of plants and animals, including the richest moss and lichen flora in lowland Europe, scarce flowering plants such as slender cotton-grass, wild gladiolus, pennyroyal and small fleabane and an outstanding community of invertebrates dependent upon the ancient forest trees and other grazed habitats.
-In addition, the New Forest has ...
+The habitats support an exceptional variety of plants and animals, including the richest moss and lichen flora in lowland Europe, scarce flowering plants such as slender cotton ...

 www.newforestlife.org.uk